actano/yourchoice-redux/API-Draft.md

 // dispatch an action that is changing the selectable items store.dispatch( markActionAsAlterSelectableItems( customActionCreator() )

-// depends on concrete actions and payload of another module (BAD, but possible) const updateSelectableItemsReducerFactory = (setSelectableItemsActionCreator) => (state, action) => {
+const updateSelectableItemsReducerFactory = (setSelectableItemsActionCreator) => (state, action) => {
     if(action.meta.changesSelection) {
         let setItemsAction =  setSelectableItemsActionCreator(action.payload.item_list)